thephpleague/flysystem/readme.md

 ## About Flysystem

 Flysystem is a file storage library for PHP.
-It provides one interface to interact with many different types of filesystems.
+It provides one interface to interact with many types of filesystems.
 When you use Flysystem, you're not only protected from vendor lock-in, you'll also have a consistent experience for which ever storage is right for you.